Find a Qualified Attorney Near You

 - U.S. Immigration and Customs Enforcement (ICE)

 ICE also incorporated Section 287(g) into the Immigration and Nationality Act (INA).
-This section aims to improve the cooperative efforts between the federal and local governments.
-It's specifically for tracing immigrants living here illegally and arrested on criminal charges.
+This section aims to improve cooperation between federal and local governments.
+It’s specifically for tracing immigrants living here illegally and arrested on criminal charges.

 Employment and Immigration